Running is superb cardiovascular exercise, and if you do it properly, it can improve your health and fitness noticeably.

 For such a small device, this HRM is unique and accurate, as well as being USB rechargeable for convenience.

-- We love the diversity of this HRM
+- We love the flexibility of this HRM

 - Easy to pair with your device of choice